Links in this post may be affiliate links. Find out more here.

 Take some time to sift through step one of this process before jumping in and buying a domain name.
 What are you passionate about & how will you share that with others?

-First figure that out, then jump in with two feet!
+After you’ve discovered your passions, jump in with two feet!

 Grab the 5-day mini series for free!